immersive-web/navigation/README.md

 }
 ```

-This is similar to the [WebVR displayactivate event](https://immersive-web.github.io/webvr/spec/1.1/#dom-window-onvrdisplayactivate) that most popular libraries and frameworks implement alongide user activated flows.
-The UA always remains in control on when immersive sessions are granted.
+This is similar to the [WebVR displayactivate event](https://immersive-web.github.io/webvr/spec/1.1/#dom-window-onvrdisplayactivate) that popular libraries and frameworks incorporate alongide user gesture activated flows.
+The UA always remains in control on when immersive sessions are granted and can also revoke them.

 ## Security considerations